test-spec-tech/bci-notes/ideas.md

 ### 3.1 Rationale

 This experiment addresses the translation gap by demonstrating artificial memory creation in mice using only methods available in human clinical settings: high-density electrode arrays and patterned electrical microstimulation guided by MIMO computational models.
 By deliberately avoiding optogenetics, the experiment establishes a translational proof-of-concept that directly informs the human experiments.
+The choice of theta-phase-locked microstimulation rather than continuous macrostimulation is motivated by evidence that physiologic-level microstimulation enhances memory (Titiz et al., 2017), while standard DBS parameters can impair it (Jacobs et al., 2016).

 ### 3.2 Hypothesis